daniel-merrick/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch/README.md

 Give proper credits.
 This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
 Fix later.

-[This is the paper that this repo is based off of](https://arxiv.org/abs/1612.07828) This repo is largely based on [this guys repo](https://github.com/automan000/SimGAN_PyTorch) but I fixed some of the bugs and reorganized the code so that it is hopefully easier to use.
+[This is the paper that this repo is based off of](https://arxiv.org/abs/1612.07828) This repo is largely based on [this guys repo](https://github.com/automan000/SimGAN_PyTorch) but I fixed some of the bugs, reorganized the code, and added code to train & test a gaze estimator.

 #### Anything else that seems useful